-The Polish Studies Initiative (PSI) was established in 2012 under the umbrella of the Center for Slavic and East European Studies with sponsorship from partners across The Ohio State University (OSU).
+The Polish Studies Initiative (PSI) was established in 2012 under the umbrella of the Center for Slavic, East European and Eurasian Studies with sponsorship from partners across The Ohio State University (OSU), including the College of Social Work, CONSIRT, the Department of Slavic and East European Languages and Cultures, the Department of Political Science, and the Department of Women’s, Gender, and Sexuality Studies, and the Office of International Affairs.
 The mission of PSI is to advance the interdisciplinary study of Poland, support student and faculty research and study abroad, and to organize events focused on Poland.
-Since its inception, the PSI has already made an impact at The Ohio State University and abroad.

-For more information on upcoming PSI events, please visit the CSEES Events Calendar.
+For more information on upcoming PSI events, please visit the CSEEES Events Calendar.

 Study Abroad Programs

-For more information about the Polish Studies Initiative, please contact PSI Program Coordinator, Kathryn Metz at email@example.com.
+For more information about the Polish Studies Initiative, please email PSI program coordinator, Alicia Baca (firstname.lastname@example.org) or CSEEES' assistant director, Emma Pratt (email@example.com).